The defending champions enter World Cup 2026 with a target on their backs. Squad depth, Messi's farewell, and what to expect from the Albiceleste.

 Prediction

-Tournament prediction: Quarterfinalists to Finalists — They'll go deep, but a third consecutive final may be too much to ask.
+Tournament prediction: Quarterfinalists to Finalists, they'll go deep, but a third consecutive final may be too much to ask.

 Follow FanFace Blog for updates on every World Cup 2026 squad.